Asikni/Data_engg_project/README.md

 ## Usage
 To use the price comparison and recommender system:

-1 - Collect the laptop data from Flipkart and Amazon.
+1) Extract Data: Implement an ETL pipeline to collect laptop data from Flipkart and Amazon.
+This involves extracting the data, transforming it into a unified format, and loading it into a structured storage solution (such as a CSV file).

-2 - Store the data in a structured format, such as a CSV or a database.
+2) Data Storage: Configure the system to access the stored data and ensure that it can be quickly queried for tasks like pricing comparison and recommendation..

-3 - Implement the necessary algorithms and functionalities to perform price comparison and recommendation tasks.
+3) Price Comparison: Develop the necessary functionality to compare laptop prices across different retailers.
+Provide a user interface where customers can search for specific laptop models and view price comparisons.

-4 - Provide a user interface where users can search for specific laptop models, view price comparisons, and receive personalized recommendations.
+4) Smart Recommendations: Implement algorithms that take customer preferences, budget, and desired specifications into account to generate personalized recommendations.
+Present these recommendations to customers through the user interface.

 ## Dependencies

 The following dependencies are required to run the project:

-Python 3.x
+Python 3.0

 Data storage solution (CSV, database, etc.)

 Libraries: numpy, pandas,beautifulsoup etc.